 “I coined a new word.
 How do I get it into the dictionary?”

 This is, by far, the question lexicographers hear the most.
 People invent new words all the time, but which ones actually make it?
-When lexicographers decide what words to add to dictionaries, they try to imagine what words users actually want to look up.
+When lexicographers decide what words to add to dictionaries, they try to imagine what words people actually want to look up.
 There are two important factors to keep in mind here: 1) Is the word in widespread usage?
 2) Does the word have staying power?

-Which brings us to the question at hand: how do you get YOUR word into the dictionary?
+Which brings us to the question at hand: how do you get your word into the dictionary?